fabio-analyzes-data/data-analysts-survey/README.md

 <link rel="stylesheet" href="https://cdn.jsdelivr.net/gh/devicons/devicon@v2.15.1/devicon.min.css">

-# Credit Card Defaults Analysis
+# Data Analyst Survey Analysis

 ---
-Gain insight into the demographic variables of credit card defautls.
-Explore the trends and patterns in credit card defaults based on various demographic variables such as age, gender, income, education, and more.
-Provide insights that can help financial institutions and individuals better understand the factors that contribute to credit card defaults and take proactive steps to mitigate them.
+Data dashboard based ona survey presented to Data Analysts in different stages of career development.
+The survey considers variables such as:
+- Field, industry or sector of employment
+- Job satisfaction
+- Salary Range
+- Location
+- Preferred Programming Language
+- Salary Satisfaction
+Findings can be used by employers and individuals to make informed decisions about hiring, career growth, and workplace satisfaction.

 ## Languages and Tools